ABOUT US

 WHAT TO TELL THE POLICE

-1. When giving a police report be very detailed and tell them everything you remember about the person, incident or situation.
+1. When giving a police report be very detailed and tell them everything you remember about the person, incident, or situation.

-2. Background facts may be important so share them briefly and allow the officer to ask questions.
+2. Background facts may be important, so share them briefly and allow the officer to ask questions.

 4. Do not guess.
-If you do not remember what something or someone looked like just say you don’t remember.
+If you do not remember something or what someone looked like, just say you don’t remember.

 5. Tell the police if you feel you are in imminent danger.